Can a Humidifier Spread Mold? The Terrible Side of Humidifiers

 As long as the unit has water in the tank, it will continue running.
 The Pure Enrichment humidifier stops working only when it runs out of water.

-Thus, even if the desired humidity level has been reached, the humidifier continues releasing more mist.
+Thus, even if the desired humidity level has been reached, the humidifier continues to release more mist.

 In our post on mold grows at what humidity, we said 60 percent and above.
-If the portable humidifier continues releasing mist, it eventually exceeds this level.
+If the portable humidifier continues to release mist, it eventually exceeds this level.

-Mold can grow as soon as in a couple of days, as you can see in the mold growth humidity chart.
+Mold can grow in a couple of days, as you can see in the mold growth humidity chart.

 But there is a solution, that is, apart from checking the humidity level on a hygrometer so that you can know when to switch off the unit.